Agrattendick/DataVizBattleStandardAtmosphereDecember2019/README.md

 After much thinking and many discussions, time was chosen as the measurement.
 The mass of each element and compound was converted from kg into large hopper rail cars (each massing 130,000kg) and multiplied by the length of the car to get a total length for the train.
 Each train was assumed to travel at just under 129 kph to get the time it would take for the train to pass a railroad crossing.

-While not perfect, wait times of less than an hour to 3,000 years seems more relatable than 7.33E+15 kg.
+While not perfect, wait times of less than five minutes to over 3,000 years seems more relatable than 2.07E+05 kg and 7.33E+15 kg.

 ## Visualization
 Going with some simple bar charts here to show comparisions between each element and compound by layer of atmosphere.
+Changed the background to a light blue because the sky we see is blue.
+Also wanted to mess with the bars.
+Thought about changing their color to show the element/compound they represent, but finding a common metric that didn't use repeat colors (all noble gases as pink in CPK for example) proved too difficult.
+Also thought about using actual freight train cars in the bar graph, but that also proved too difficult with the little time remaining before the project is due.
+It is something to explore in the future.

 ## Links